Congress clears FAA to certify Boeing 737 Max 7, Max 10 unchanged

 But the Southwest Airlines Pilots Association, representing the 10,000 pilots at Southwest — the largest Max customer, with 234 of the Max 7 variant on order — explicitly asked Congress to grant Boeing the relief.

-And the Air Line Pilots Association, which represents more than 66,000 pilots in North America, also lined up with Boeing, issuing a statement that “we are confident in the safety” of the Max.
+And the Air Line Pilots Association, which represents more than 66,000 pilots in North America, also lined up with Boeing.

 Known as the omnibus appropriations bill that funds government spending for the next year, the legislation is an all-or-nothing package of about $1.7 trillion that Congress must vote up or down in total without changes.